 Donostia-San Sebastián.
 I knew I’d be back for more of you.
 Those pintxos lure me, and your txakoli and gildas keep me craving for more.
 I may upset some friends who think I travel for food alone, forgetting or dismissing the real character of the land, its culture, traditions and people.
 Well, too bad.
 I won’t be bothered by how they think I should travel.
 Neither would I explain that my interests are not exclusively on matters of “taste”.
 Take San Sebastián.
-Proud of its Basque cuisine, and equally proud of its landscape and seascape.
+Proud of its Basque cuisine, architecture, rich in history and equally proud of its landscape and seascape.
 Pais Vasco to the core.

 Playa de la Concha.
 There were sunny breaks though by and large, it’s a chilly, windy and cloudy day.
 We heard mass at Buen Pastor Cathedral then walked straight towards Yglesia de Santa Maria in Parte Vieja (Old Town).
 These 2 landmarks stand across each other at each end of Kalea Mayor.
 At Santa Maria Church, you either commit yourself to a serious txikiteo or Pintxo bar crawl or turn left, away from the bars and towards the water or Playa de la Concha.
 Here you’ll find the lovely Ayuntamiento and in spring, enjoy the blooms in the garden park.
 Trace this paseo from here to the other Playa Ondaretta — passing Don Quixote’s brass sculpture, the century-old Hotel Londres, the Miramar Palace and another sculpture to honor Dr. Fleming — where it ends with the iconic Peine Del Viento sculptures.
 If you’re lucky, you can go nearer when the surf’s not so fierce.